 There are multiple reasons why your hot water has cooled to lukewarm or cold.
 They might include:

 #1.
 Sediment in Your Water Heater

-The sediment buildup can limit the amount of available water in your tank and reduce the water tank’s efficiency, resulting in running out of hot water, or having no hot water at all.
+The sediment accumulation can reduce the amount of water that is available in your tank and decrease the efficiency of the water tank, which can cause you to run out of hot water or not have any at all.

-To reduce sediment build-up, you should drain your hot water tank every year.
-If you aren’t comfortable draining it on your own, call Integrity Home Solutions and we’ll get the job done!
+Every year, you should drain your hot water tank to prevent sediment buildup.
+If you don’t feel confident draining it on your own, give Integrity Home Solutions a call, and we’ll handle it for you!